apocas/restai/README.md

 ### Agent

 - ReAct Agents, specify which tools to use in the project and the agent will figure out how to use them to achieve the objective.
 - New tools are easily added.
-Just create a new tool in the app/llms/tools folder and it will be automatically picked up by Restai.
+Just create a new tool in the `tools` folder and it will be automatically picked up by RESTai.
+Check the `app/llms/tools` folder for examples using the builtin tools.

 - **Tools**: Supply all the tools names you want the Agent to use in this project. (separated by commas)